s1natex/Monitoring-observability-k8s/README.md

-This project demonstrates a complete end-to-end observability and monitoring stack for Kubernetes, built around the "Golden Signals" of latency, traffic, errors, and saturation, It includes everything from local Docker testing to full K8s GitOps deployment with Argo CD, Prometheus, and Grafana integration
+This project demonstrates a complete end-to-end observability and monitoring stack for Kubernetes, built around the "Golden Signals" of latency, traffic, errors, and saturation, It includes everything from local Docker testing to a full local K8s GitOps deployment with Argo CD, Prometheus, and Grafana integration
 # Project Overview:
 ---